-- optimised, making best use of existing assets and investments in services and infrastructure. - Future mobility will be integrated with the established passenger and freight/logistics transportation networks, delivering safe, seamless journeys and making planning, using and paying for mobility simpler and easier. - Future mobility will be integrated with spatial and economic planning, making high quality peoplefocused places, securing funding, supporting investment in the region's economy and targeting investment where it is needed most. - The mobility eco-system will be people-centric and accessible to all, supporting the lives of everyone through integrating the needs of communities and urban and rural places, with policy, modes, services and infrastructure. - Fit for purpose digital connectivity will be universal, improving access to services and reducing the need to travel.
+- Future mobility will be integrated with the established passenger and freight/logistics transportation networks, delivering safe, seamless journeys and making planning, using and paying for mobility simpler and easier. - Future mobility will be integrated with spatial and economic planning, making high quality peoplefocused places, securing funding, supporting investment in the region's economy and targeting investment where it is needed most. - The mobility eco-system will be people-centric and accessible to all, supporting the lives of everyone through integrating the needs of communities and urban and rural places, with policy, modes, services and infrastructure. - to travel.